Floyd Rose Tremolos for Left Hand Guitars: No-Names, Fakes, Unknowns, and Never Left Handed

 Status: Discontinued

-Some Greco guitars were built with a Schaller-style double-locking Floyd Rose tremolo, called the "G-Force" tremolo in Greco catalogs.
-It was used on the 1988 JJ-71, SPF-70, BOM-65G, and BOM-95 superstrats, and on several models in the 1992 "Wild Pecker" Series.
+Some Greco guitars in the 1980s and 1990s were built with an OFR-style tremolo called the "G-Force" tremolo.
+According to Greco catalogs, it was used on the 1987 JJ-75, 1988 JJ-71, SPF-70, BOM-65G, and BOM-95 superstrats, and on several models in the 1992 "Wild Pecker" Series.
 It says "Made in Japan" on the underside of the base plate.
-It has an Original Floyd Rose base plate shape but different knife edges from the OFR.
+It has a Schaller Original Floyd Rose base plate shape (square arches between the forks of the tail) but different knife edges.
+I have no clue who the OEM was that made this.

 After 1994, Greco switched to the Takeuchi TRS-PRO for the Wild Peckers and either Original Floyd Rose or Kahler systems for the higher-spec GP Series.
-In addition to their blatant Gibson and Fender knock-offs, Greco also produced Ibanez Iceman knock-offs as the "Magna Series", and advertised Music Man, Washburn, Gretsch, Hohner, Atlansia, and Vigier guitars in their catalogs as part of Kanda Shokai’s broader distribution network in Japan.
+During the 1990s, Greco not only produced Gibson and Fender replicas but also produced Ibanez Iceman replicas ("Magna Series") and advertised Music Man, Washburn, Gretsch, Hohner, Atlansia, and Vigier guitars in their catalogs as part of Kanda Shokai’s broader distribution network in Japan.

 ESP Mighty Vise